quixio/quix-streams/docs/publish.md

     var stream = topicProducer.CreateStream();
     ```

 A stream ID is auto-generated, but you can also pass a `StreamId` to the method to append data to an existing stream.
-This is also useful when you simply wish to have consistent streamid for to be able to continue the same stream in the future.
+This is also useful when you want to have a consistent `StreamId` so you can continue using the same stream in the future.

 === "Python"